 Set in rural Nova Scotia in one of Canada's oldest black communities, Music from the Sky captures the special relationship between a girl and her grandfather.

 Denise Gillard is a Baptist minister.
-Music from the Sky, her first book, is based on her recollections of summers spent in Nova Scotia with her grandparents.
-Denise lives in Toronto with her husband and three children.
+Music from the Sky is based on her recollections of summers spent in Nova Scotia with her grandparents.
+She lives in Toronto.